 6. Just because a stranger may look innocent and clean-cut, doesn’t mean you should trust them.
 In my work, I see mug shots of attackers and sex offenders and – trust me – they do not look like monsters.
 They often look like they could be your friendly neighborhood guy.
 They are every age between 15 and 90, and probably beyond.
 Only a small minority actually look scary.
 I just read a case yesterday of a man with only one leg who beat up his victim with his crutch before he raped her.
 Who would have ever thought that a one-legged man would be a rapist?

 7. Child molesters often end up being the last person parents would suspect of wrongdoing.
-In most child molestation cases I see, the perpetrator is someone close to home: the stepfather, uncle, sister’s or mother’s boyfriend, grandfather, babysitter, neighbor, family friend, youth camp director, or daycare worker, etc. Although rare, even women can be molesters.
+In most child molestation cases I see, the perpetrator is someone close to home: the stepfather, uncle, sister’s or mother’s boyfriend, grandfather, babysitter, neighbor, a family friend, youth camp director, or daycare worker, etc. Although rare, even women can be molesters.
 In every case, the perpetrator seems to be a “nice guy:” trusting and good with children, without signs of suspicion.
 Families are often baffled or in disbelief that the person could be abusing their child.
 When it comes to your children and grandchildren, be suspicious of everyone, no matter who they are.
 And pay attention to what your child says and how he/she reacts to the mention of different people in their lives.

 8. NEVER open your front door without positively identifying who is there.
 If you don’t have a peephole, get one.
 I’ve seen countless cases where attackers gain access to victims simply by knocking on their door.
 Don’t let an attacker get into your home.
 He then has a private, relatively soundproof place to attack you.
+Prevent strangers from entering your home.
+Consider adding an extra layer of protection with a Portable Door Lock.